 When you electronically pay only or you electronically file and pay at the same time, you must initiate your electronic payment and receive a confirmation number no later than

 5:00 p.m., ET, on the business day prior to the installment or return due date to avoid penalty and interest.
 For a list of payment due dates, visit the Department's

-Forms and Publications web page and select the current year Florida e-Services Calendar of Due Dates (Form DR-659) under the
+Forms and Publications webpage and select the current year Florida eServices Calendar of Electronic Payment Deadlines (Form DR-659) under the

-When e-filing insurance premium tax you can upload data files for Schedules XII and XIII (Firefighters’ and Police Officers’ Retirement Trust Funds).
-E-filing also
+When electronically filing insurance premium tax you can upload data files for Schedules XII and XIII (Firefighters’ and Police Officers’ Retirement Trust Funds).
+It also

 offers automatic calculations and automatic entry of data appearing in more than one schedule.